bartczernicki/DecisionIntelligence.GenAI.Workshop/README.md

 ## About

+Navigating decisions effectively is clearly important, serving as a key differentiator for successful individuals.
+Therefore, decision-making ability is regarded by executives as one of the most highly desired business skills!
+However, effective and quality decision-making is not simple.
+Perhaps the intersection of Decision Theory and Generative AI can help.

 The **Decision Intelligence Generative AI Workshop** is an interactive course that is paired with an upcoming book called **"Decision Intelligence with Generative AI"**.
 This course was designed with a focus on three key areas:
 * Introduction to Decision-Making with a Decision Intelligence Framework that covers systematic processes of making decisions
 * Application of Decision Intelligence theory with Generative AI